thurask/archivist/README.md

 If you're using them locally, 32-bit 7za.exe should be included as 7za.exe and 64-bit 7za.exe should be included as 7za64.exe.

 If you're using the release .exe, extract everything into a folder (all .exes, .pyds and .dlls).
+If you're using the .py file, install requests with easy_install or pip (I recommend [pip-win](https://sites.google.com/site/pydatalog/python/pip-for-windows)).

 ### Linux
 If you're using 7z compression, this requires p7zip (look through your package manager, or install from source) in your path.
 I.e.: